input-output-hk/cardano-node-wiki/docs/Git-submodules-guide.md

 ## Branches and `git submodule`

 `git submodule` does not have support for tracking branches.
-The feature deals directly with commits and when changes for a meta-project are pushed the changes will refer to specific commits for each submodule.
+Instead, it deals directly with commits.
+When changes are pushed for a meta-project, these changes will reference specific commits for each submodule.

-You may nevertheless use tracking branches by switching to them in each submodule manually.
+Nevertheless, it is possible to use tracking branches by manually switching to them in each submodule.

-One problem you may experience however is that whenever you switch branches or commits at the meta-project level, the submodules will revert to reference specific commits rather than tracking branches.
+However, one challenge you may encounter is that when switching branches or commits at the meta-project level, the submodules will revert to referencing specific commits instead of tracking branches.

-All is not lost however.
-Even though `git submodule` doesn't support tracking branches directly, they may be configured to have a branch:
+There is a solution to this.
+Although `git submodule` doesn't directly support tracking branches, you can configure submodules to have a branch:

 ```bash
 $ git submodule set-branch --branch <branch-name> <submodule-name>